bytangle/bytangle/README.md

   </div>
 </div>

-# Hi, I'm a B(lockchain|ackend) Engineer
+# Hi, I'm a Software Engineer (Distributed Systems, Blockchain, Backend)
-<i>I'm a skilled and experienced backend developer capable of working on systems with varying levels of complexity.
+<i>I'm a skilled and experienced software developer capable of working on systems with varying levels of complexity.
 Able to work independently and also contribute and collaborate in a team setting.
 Consistent and reliable with sound technical knowledge and always willing to learn and adapt to new/emerging technologies.</i>
 ```js
 const Summary = {
   fullName: "Edicha Joshua",